DebeshJha/PVTFormer/README.md

 PVTFormer is a novel encoder-decoder framework designed for precise liver segmentation from CT scans.
 At its core, it utilizes the Pyramid Vision Transformer (PVT v2) as a pretrained encoder, enhancing the segmentation process with its unique ability to handle variable-resolution input images and produce multi-scale representations.
 Our approach includes a novel hierarchical decoding strategy that incorporates specialized upscaling in the Up block with effective multi-scale feature fusion in the Decoder.
 This approach significantly enhances the network's ability to delineate detailed semantic features, which is vital for precise liver segmentation.

 ## Key Features
--**Innovative Encoder-Decoder Framework:** Incorporates PVT v2 for efficient and rich feature extraction.
+-**Encoder-Decoder Framework:** Incorporates PVT v2 for efficient and rich feature extraction.

 -**Hierarchical Decoding Strategy:** Enhances semantic features for high-quality segmentation masks.